neam/docker-stack/stacks/debian-php-nginx/stack/README.md

     docker-compose up -d

-Visit the below returned url in your browser:
+Visit the below returned urls in your browser:

     docker-stack local url
+    docker-stack local url /backend/

 > Hint: On OSX, you can open the url directly from a terminal session:
 >
 >    open $(docker-stack local url)
+>    open $(docker-stack local url /backend/)

 To scale the PHP "ha" service:

     docker-compose scale phpha=3

+## Customization

+Compare this stack to the stack found at `../debian-php-nginx.dna-project-base` for an example of how to customize this stack for a specific project set-up